erciitb/Hardware_Hacking_Resources/README.md

 ---

-### But what kind of algorithms does DPA actually work on?
+### So, what encryption algorithm are we going to be working with?

-One of the most widely studied—and vulnerable—algorithms is the **Advanced Encryption Standard**, or [AES](https://www.geeksforgeeks.org/computer-networks/advanced-encryption-standard-aes/).
+One of the most widely studied and used algorithms is the **Advanced Encryption Standard**, or [AES](https://www.geeksforgeeks.org/computer-networks/advanced-encryption-standard-aes/).
+Also refer [here](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) for more info on AES and attacks on it.

 It’s a symmetric encryption algorithm used practically everywhere: from securing Wi-Fi to encrypting files on your laptop.
 And yes, it's very much within the scope of DPA techniques.